Domestic Abuse

 Statistics

-We know that there is a high degree of under-reporting from both males and females, which is linked to many different factors, including shame and blaming themselves for their partner’s behaviour, and believing that it is an inherent part of the relationship.
+We know that there is a high degree of under-reporting from both males and females, which is linked to different factors, including shame, blaming themselves for their partner’s behaviour and believing that it is an inherent part of the relationship.
 This means that accurate figures are likely to be significantly higher.

-Data in the UK suggests that, on average, victims will live with domestic abuse for around 3 years before getting help.
-Domestic and sexual violence or abuse can be persistent with the highest repeat victimisation of any crime.
+SafeLives suggests that in the UK, on average, victims will live with domestic abuse for around 3 years before getting help.
+Domestic abuse and sexual violence can be persistent with the highest repeat victimisation of any crime.

 Impact on children and young people